 - On Windows: - 1.
-Make sure the ssl keystore stash file setting in options.cfg does not have a value. - 2.
+Make sure the ssl_keystore_stash_file setting in options.cfg does not have a value. - 2.
 Restart the SPSS Modeler Server.
 You will be prompted for a password.
 Enter the correct password, click OK, and the server will start. - On Linux/UNIX: - 1.
 Make sure the ssl_keystore_stash_file setting in options.cfg does not have a value. - 2.
-Locate the following line in the modelersrv.sh file: if "\$INSTALLEDPATH/\$SCLEMDNAME" -server \$ARGS; then - 3.
-Add the -request_ssl_password switch as follows: if "\$INSTALLEDPATH/\$SCLEMDNAME" -request_ssl_password -server \$ARGS; then - 4.
+Locate the following line in the modelersry.sh file: - if "\$INSTALLEDPATH/\$SCLEMDNAME" -server \$ARGS; then - 3.
+Add the -request_ssl_password switch as follows: - if "\$INSTALLEDPATH/\$SCLEMDNAME" -request_ssl_password -server \$ARGS; then - 4.
 Restart the SPSS Modeler Server.
 You will be prompted for a password.
 Enter the correct password, click OK, and the server will start.

-Keystore label. (ssl keystore label) Label for the specified certificate.
+Keystore label. (ssl_keystore_label) Label for the specified certificate.

-Note: To use the Administration Console with a server setup for SSL, you must import any certificates required by SPSS Modeler Server into the Deployment Manager trust store (under ../jre/lib/security).
+Note: To use the Administration Console with a server setup for SSL, you must import any certificates required by SPSS Modeler Server into the Deployment Manager trust store (under . ./jre/lib/security).